giucris/yasp/README.md

 #### YaspSource, YaspProcess and YaspSink

-A `YaspSource` define a data source as a model with a unique `id`, a `Source` configuration and an optional `CacheLayer` .
-Each `YaspSource` are loaded by the `YaspLoader` that basically read the data, cache the dataframe to the specific `CacheLayer` and create a temporary table with the unique id provided.
+A `YaspSource` define a data source.
+Each `YaspSource` are loaded via a `YaspLoader` that read the data, cache the dataframe to the specific `CacheLayer` and create a temporary table with the unique id provided.

-A `YaspProcess` define a data process operation as a model with a unique `id`, a `Process` configuration and an optional `CacheLayer`.
-Each `YaspProcess` are executed by the `YaspProcessor` that basically execute the `Process`, cache the resulting dataframe to the specific `CacheLayer` and create a temporary table with the unique id provided.
+A `YaspProcess` define a data process operation.
+Each `YaspProcess` are executed via a `YaspProcessor` that execute the `Process`, cache the resulting dataframe to the specific `CacheLayer` and create a temporary table with the unique id provided.

-A `YaspSink` define a data output operation as a model with a unique `id` (id of the YaspEntity that you want to write out), and a `Dest` configuration.
-Each `YaspSink` are executed by the `YaspWriter` that basically will retrieve the specific dataframe with the provided unique `id` and write them as `Dest` configuration
+A `YaspSink` define a data output operation.
+Each `YaspSink` are executed via a `YaspWriter` that retrieve the specific dataframe using the provided `id` and write them.

 ```scala
 case class YaspSource(